Kesser Torah College: Education Programs

 Kesser Torah College incorporated in December 2003 as a Jewish orthodox school with a Chabad, Lubavitch ethos.
 It has grown to accommodate over 500 students catering to over 300 families.
 With a staff complement of 90 professionals, the school is committed to enhancing academic and extra-curricular learning for each child as an individual, and to providing the highest quality Jewish educational through the teachings of Chasidus and other Jewish manuscripts.
 While still catering a high class secular education, as well as pastoral care.
 The teachings of the Lubavitcher Rebbe continue to define the educational philosophy of Kesser Torah College.

 The college is co-educational to Year 1.
 Boys and girls are taught separately from Years 2–6 in the primary school and in the high school.

 Because the Jewish Studies and General Studies programs across the entire school are integrated, students can learn first hand how an excellent general education can enhance life as a Torah Jew and how spirituality can give meaning to their existence, undertakings and activities throughout life.

 Leadership

-Former principals include Yehuda Spielman, principal for three years.
-Noteh Glogauer, principal for eight years.
-Samuel Gurewicz held title of acting principal.
-The current principal is Roy Steinman.
+Former principals include Yehuda Spielman (principal for three years), Noteh Glogauer (principal for eight years), Samuel Gurewicz (held title of acting principal for one year), and Roy Steinman (principal for six years).
+The current principal is Rabbi Yaacov Chaiton.